fruitTheory/GameBoy/README.md

 - SM83
 - Gameboy Color

-Second emulator, starting with PPU as that was most challenging
-Using Raylib for simplicity and @NesHacker example Rom to start
+Second emulator: Using Raylib for simplicity and @NesHacker example Rom starter

 WIP